akhilam512/akhilam512.github.io/src/content/2019-12-09-linux-app-summit-2019.md

 <img src="https://user-images.githubusercontent.com/32199592/71007567-396da580-210d-11ea-88de-da78d88d6864.png" alt="a">

+I thank the <a href="https://ev.kde.org/" target="_blank"
+              rel="noopener noreferrer"
-I thank the KDE e.V for sponsoring my visit to LAS.
+            >  KDE e.V </a> for sponsoring my visit to LAS.
+            You can help the KDE Community create and maintain free, privacy-friendly software by donating to the  <a href="https://kde.org/community/donations/" target="_blank" rel="noopener noreferrer"
+            >  KDE e.V here. </a>

 Looking forward to seeing more people come to attend this event and make the Linux App Ecosystem, a success!
 Also, kudos to the organising team and all the volunteers.